The Christians (band): Break up and reformation

 Garry Christian moved to Paris in 1995 to record a solo album Your Cool Mystery effectively breaking up the band, although no formal announcement was made, and the door was open to future reformation.
 In 1998 founding member Roger Christian died from a brain tumour.
 In 1997 The Christians began to perform together again in an "unplugged" acoustic format.
 They carried out a thirty-six date tour of the UK, with a similar tour undertaken in 2000, with guitarist and songwriter Paul Campbell, who accompanied them on all of their tours until 2003.

 By 2001, The Christians began to write songs for Prodigal Sons, which was released in 2003.
 This was supported by a UK tour in October 2003, and further promotion in France, Spain and UK throughout 2004.

 In 2005, Russell Christian decided he no longer wished to tour, and a decision was made to return to a full band format, rather than the four-man "unplugged" line-up that had been touring since 1999.
 This new "band" comprising Garry Christian (lead vocals), Joey Ankrah (singer, guitar), Neil Griffiths (singer and acoustic guitar), Cliff Watson (bass guitar), Lionel Duke (drums), Mike Triggs (keyboards) was unveiled on the 2009 tour.
 A download single (released on download on 5 March 2010) was a cover of Cat Stevens' "Where Do the Children Play?"

 2012 was the 25th anniversary for the band, who celebrated with a re-release of The Christians and Colour.
 A new album called Speed of Life was released in September, with the title track the first single.
 In August they embarked on a tour of the UK and, on 16 December, they played at Liverpool's Royal Court Theatre.
 They were briefly joined on stage by former band member, Henry Priestman.

 Between September 2013 and January 2014, the Christians toured with Go West and Hue & Cry on a 32 date tour of the UK.
 Their most recent single, "Inner City Blues", was released in September 2013.

 In December 2021, the band released a version of their hit "Man Don't Cry", renaming it "Naz Don't Cry" in reference to the plight of Nazanin Zaghari-Ratcliffe, an Iranian-British dual citizen who was detained in Iran from 3 April 2016 to 16 March 2022 on charges of espionage for the British government.
 The video for the single features her daughter with Richard Ratcliffe, Gabriella.

+The band's drummer, Lionel Duke, suffered a cardiac arrest whilst performing on stage with the band at the On The Waterfront festival in Liverpool in June 2025.
+Duke was placed into an induced coma, and subsequently made a "miracle" recovery.